What are you looking for? Type something in the box and press Search.

 The Westminster Retable is England's oldest altarpiece.
 It is acknowledged to be amongst the most important surviving examples of panel painting from 13th century England.

-Two icons were dedicated in the nave in 1994.
-You can see them displayed on pillars not far from the grave of the Unknown Warrior.
+Two icons were dedicated in the nave in 1994 and are near the grave of the Unknown Warrior.
+An icon of St Edward the Confessor was dedicated in 2019.

 Our most important wall paintings are from the late 13th century, and include the figures of St Faith, Christ with St Thomas, and St Christopher.